 What is a domain?

-A domain or domain name is a unique, symbolic name or term for a specific area or host on the internet.
+A domain or domain name is a globally unique name for a specific area on the Internet.
 This name is usually entered in the browser in the form of a web address to access a specific website.

 For example, domain names look like this: